braziljs/eloquente-javascript/21_skillsharing.md

 {{index "localStorage object"}}

-We'll store the user's name in `localStorage`, so that it can be restored when the page is loaded.
+We'll store the user's name in `localStorage` so that it can be restored when the page is loaded.

 {{index "fetch function", "status property"}}

-The actions that need to involve the server make network requests, using `fetch`, to the HTTP interface we described earlier.
+The actions that need to involve the server make network requests, using `fetch`, to the HTTP interface described earlier.
 We use a wrapper function, `fetchOK`, which makes sure the returned promise is rejected when the server returns an error code.